A Refined Complexity Analysis of Fair Districting over Graphs: FCD on Paths, Cycles, and Beyond

 \Cref{le:stars} directly implies that \fairCD is linear-time solvable on stars, even if the center vertex has a weight for each color, i.e., the center vertex represents multiple vertices. \begin{corollary} \fairCD is linear-time solvable on stars. \end{corollary}

 Lastly, we extend our polynomial-time algorithm for paths from \Cref{prop:path} to caterpillar graphs.
 A caterpillar graph is a tree where every vertex is either on a central path (spine) or a neighbor of a vertex on the central path. \begin{proposition} \fairCD on caterpillars can be solved in $\mathcal{O}(k\cdot n^3 )$ time. \end{proposition} \begin{proof} Let $G=(V,E)$ be the given caterpillar, let $(u_1, \dots, u_p)$ denote the spine (central path) of~$G$ and let $U=\{u_1,\dots , u_p\}$.
 Moreover, for $i\in [p]$, let $U_i$ consist of $u_i$ and all vertices from $V\setminus U$ adjacent to $u_i$.
+Note that each vertex from $V\setminus U$ is only adjacent to one vertex from $U$, as $G$ is in particular a tree.
 We solve the problem by extending our algorithm for paths from \Cref{prop:path}.